openzipkin/brave/brave-impl/README.md

 (client send) and cr (client received) annotations.
 When the cr annotation is set the span will be submitted to SpanCollector if not filtered by one of the TraceFilters.

+For mor information on TraceFilters, see section below: FixedSampleRateTraceFilter.

 ### Brave.getServerTracer ###